Xe/site/blog/why-i-use-suckless-tools-2020-06-05.markdown

 to dig into its guts and diagnose/fix things because it is intentionally kept as simple as possible.

-If you use Linux on a desktop/laptop, I hightly suggest taking a look at suckless software and experimenting with it.
+If you use Linux on a desktop/laptop, I highly suggest taking a look at suckless software and experimenting with it.
 It is super optimized for understandability and hacking, which is a huge breath of fresh air these days.